MrAlcoro/Sendra/README.md

 # Known issues

-Loading after saving during the first time opening of the executable, will cause it to open up some windows that should not open at that point in time.
+- Loading after saving during the first time opening of the executable, will cause it to open up some windows that should not open at that point in time.
 If you want to avoid this, open the executable for the first time, save, and close it.
 After opening it again, it should work fine.
 (Note: this is not necessary, if you load and have all the windows open, you can just close them through the main menu bar.
 It's just lest tedious.)

+- Right now, the Hierarchy also displays the things the inspector should show, and when pressing on a CollapsingHeader, all of them open and close.
+Textures do not display correctly.